0xKitsune/EVM-Gas-Optimizations/README.md

 ```

-## Cached storage values before a `for` loop instead of reading the value every iteration of the loop.
+## Cach array length during for loop definition.
-Instead of reading a storage value every iteration during a for loop, cache the value before the loop and use the cached value.
-This also applies to checking if `i` is < and array's length every loop.
+A typical for loop definition may look like: `for (uint256 i; i < arr.length; i++){}`.
+Instead of using `array.length`, cache the array length before the loop, and use the cached value to safe gas.
+This will avoid an `MLOAD` every loop for arrays stored in memory and an `SLOAD` for arrays stored in storage.
+This can have significant gas savings for arrays with a large length, especially if the array is stored in storage.

 ```js